Alweena-Fatima/BasicInterviewQuestion/Javaoops.md

 ---

 9. ) **What is static?**
-  Ans: A static method is a method that belongs to a class, but it does not belong to an instance of that class and this method can be called without the instance or object of that class.
-This means all objects of the class share the same static member.
+  Ans: A static method belongs to the class, not to any particular instance.
+It can be called without creating an object using the class name.
+👉 Example: ClassName.methodName();
+All objects of the class share the same static members (they have a single copy).
-A static method can access only static data members and other static methods of the class.
-It cannot access non-static data members or non-static methods of the class.
+A static method can access only static variables and static methods, because it doesn’t have access to instance data (no this reference).

    **Normal (non-static) members**
       - belongs to object